 So it’s clear, caffeine lingers in your system long after your final sip of coffee.

-Caffeine can last in your system for up to 12 hours, but this number is different for everyone.
+Caffeine can last in your system for 12+ hours, but this number is different for everyone.
 If you’re sensitive to caffeine, you may need a longer period of caffeine abstinence before bed to make sure it doesn’t keep you up.

 RISE predicts the timing of your circadian rhythm, or your internal biological clock, based on factors like how long you slept the night before and your inferred light exposure.
 The app then tells you your caffeine cutoff time based on when your body naturally wants to go to sleep each night.